Chrisinho8/DACH-data-job-market/README.md

 | Data governance | 99 |
 | Analytics engineer | 71 |

-## What the tracker does

-Every Monday at 06:00 it queries the Adzuna API for 12 job titles in Germany, Austria and Switzerland, nationally, paginating until each search is exhausted.
-Results are deduplicated, classified, filtered to data roles, aggregated and published to the site automatically.

 ### Titles searched
 | | |
 |---|---|
 | `data engineer` | `data analyst` |